KFO's

 children, whereas Captain

-attracts up to 78% children.
+Video attracts up to 78% children.

 Nationally,

-Kukla, Fran & Ollie is
+Kukla, Fran & Ollie is watched in about 2

 million homes, according the the Nielsen rating

-- less than Howdy
+service - less than Howdy Doody or Super Circus, but more

-Frank Sinatra or
+than Frank Sinatra

-Burns and Allen, and far more than Captain Video.
+Allen, and far more than Captain Video.

 The Nielsen device, called the Audimeter, is a small black

 box about the size of a portable typewriter case.
-It is attached
+It is

-records on film every station to which the set is tuned during a
+household, and it records on film every station to which the

-two-week period.
-The householder then mails the film to the
+set is tuned during a two-week period.
+The householder then

-Company in Chicago, where electronic computers add up and
+electronic computers add up and analyze the data.
+But

 the Audimeter method is not infallible.
 There are mechanical